philippe44/LMS-Raop/README.md

 Curve25519 crypto: https://github.com/msotoodeh/curve25519

-Use also faad, limad, mpg123 and libflac, libsoxr, libogg and libvorbis  (use headers only if you do shared libs, full library if you want static link)
+Use also faad, libmad, mpg123 and libflac, libsoxr, libogg and libvorbis  (use headers only if you do shared libs, full library if you want static link)